strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ACHCEIntroClass/ACHunterCE.md

 ![](attachments/navigatetodownloads.png)

-- You should see the `AC Hunter.zip` archive that we just downloaded.
+- You should see the `AC-Hunter.zip` archive that we just downloaded.
 We need to extract this.
 Click on the `.zip` archive and hit `Extract all` at the top of the screen.

 ![](attachments/extractall.png)

-When the pop-up appears, click extract.
-This will extract the .zip archive to the downloads folder.
+- When the pop-up appears, click **extract**.
+This will extract the `.zip` archive to the downloads folder.

 ![](attachments/extract.png)

-Next, open your VMware application.
-In this instance, we use VMware Workstation.
+- Next, open your VMware application.
+In this instance, we use **VMware Workstation**.
 Once opened, first make sure you have the home tab selected.
 Then, click `Open a Virtual Machine`.

 ![](attachments/openvmware.png)

-Once again, navigate to your downloads folder, and then into the extracted `AC-Hunter-v...` folder.
+- Once again, navigate to your downloads folder, and then into the extracted `AC-Hunter-v...` folder.
 If done correctly, you should only see one file that can be selected.
 Go ahead and double click on it.

 ![](attachments/openfolder.png)

 ![](attachments/doubleclick.png)

-After doing this, you should see a new tab appear shown in the screenshot below.
+- After doing this, you should see a new tab appear shown in the screenshot below.

 ![](attachments/newtab.png)